smartdevicelink/sdl_core_guides/docs/Integrating Your HMI/Vehicle Data/index.md

 * _since_, _until_ : String values related to API versioning which are optional per vehicle data item.
 * _removed_, _deprecated_ : Boolean values related to API versioning which are optional per vehicle data item.
 * _minvalue_, _maxvalue_ : Integer/Float values which are used for controlling the bounds of number values (Integer, Float).
-* _minsize_, _maxsize_ : Integer values which are used for controlling the bounds of array values (where _array_ is true).
+* _minsize_, _maxsize_ : Integer values which are used for controlling the bounds of array values (where _array_ is **true**).
 * _minlength_, _maxlength_ : Integer values which are used for controlling the bounds of String values.

 !!!
 NOTE
 * _name_ is required for top level vehicle data items while _type_, _key_ & _mandatory_ are required fields for vehicle data & sub-params.
-However _array_ can be omitted, in which case _array_ defaults to *false*.
+However _array_ can be omitted, in which case _array_ defaults to **false**.
 * _Custom/OEM Specific_ vehicle data parameters that are not a part of the rpc spec should not have any version related tags included (_since_, _until_, _removed_, _deprecated_).
 These vehicle data parameters would not be able to have the same versioning system as the rpc spec, since any version number supplied would not be the version associated with any known public rpc spec.
 !!!

 ### Custom Vehicle Data Requests

 Custom vehicle data requests have a separate structure to normal vehicle data requests.
-While normal vehicle data items are requested using the key structure of `"<item.name>: true"`, custom items are constructed using the `item.key` field and can have a nested structure (when requesting `Struct` items).
+While normal vehicle data items are requested using the key structure of `"<name>: true"`, custom items are constructed using the _key_ field and can have a nested structure (when requesting _Struct_ items).
 For example, when requesting all of the vehicle data items which are defined above, the HMI would receive the following message:

 ```json
 {